Criminal Defence

 R v Osei

-Kidnap and wounding with intent allegation in which two crack addicts were said to have attacked complainant in street and bundled him in to car.
-He was found seriously injured with fractures and memory loss 36 hours later.
+Kidnap and wounding with intent allegation in which two crack addicts were said to have attacked complainant in street and bundled him into a car.
+He was found seriously injured, with fractures and memory loss, 36 hours later.

 R v Francis

-Allegation of GBH with intent against young man stopped for drug search is alleged to have headbutted police officer, pushed him to the ground and then bit a portion of his ear off.
+Allegation of GBH with intent against young man stopped for drug search, who is alleged to have headbutted a police officer, pushed him to the ground, and then bitten a portion of his ear off.

 R v Qureshi